-Lisa and Liz are working in partnership with the Centre for Abuse and Trauma Studies at UK’s Middlesex University to introduce an accessible evidence-based attachment assessment to Australia.
+Lisa and Liz work in partnership with CATS (Centre for Abuse and Trauma Studies) Middlesex University UK to

-Lisa Gardiner's career has spanned multiple sectors in government, non government and private organisations as a practitioner, executive and governance.
-For the last 10 years as an owner, director & principal of a Clinical Consultancy.
+Her career has spanned across sectors in government, non government and private organisations as a practitioner, executive and governance.
+For 10 years she was a co-owner, director & principal of a Clinical Consultancy.
 She uses her experience to support individuals, teams and organisations to develop, grow and achieve positive outcomes.

 Liz Sanders has a background in Social Work and Family Therapy and over thirty years experience in the human services sector, working in both government and non-government organisations.